Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah, no, they are gone.

-And that's it's totally reasonable as well.
+And that's totally reasonable as well.

-You know, peoples have different spending patterns.
+Peoples have different spending patterns.

-If people don't go into the local English-run stores, then they don't spend their money there.
+If people don't go into the local English run stores, then they don't spend their money there.

 And therefore, these things can't prosper.